Our long-term goal is to catalyze the progress of biomedical, analytical and forensic

 A writer form the New York Times reached out to Dr. Jackson to ask his scientific

-opinion on how hard it would be for toxicology labs in the US to develop LC-MS
+opinion on how hard it would be for toxicology labs in the US to develop

+fluids.
 A link to the article is

 here.